arrenree/KDB-Problem-Sets/README.md

 / second argument = starting value for function
 ```

-🔵 [adverb 11.0] Create a function, fib, that takes a fibonnaci sequence as its argument and returns the next entry
+[Adverbs 10.0] 10.
+Create a function, fib, that takes a fibonnaci sequence as its argument and returns the next entry

 ```q
 / the fib seq = sum of prior 2 numbers